 Style Notes: While you can't acceptably leave the house wearing a giant duvet around your shoulders, an oversized wrap scarf is the next best option.

-Style Notes: When all else fails, try layering a thin jumper underneath a bulker one.
+Style Notes: When all else fails, try layering a thin jumper underneath a bulkier one.
 When it comes to winter warmth, two jumpers are definitely better than one.

-15. Elevate Your Favourite Hoodie With A Structured Coat
+13. Elevate Your Favourite Hoodie With a Structured Coat

 Style Notes: While your favourite hoodie might be reserved for trips to the gym or days spent on the couch, pairing it with a structured coat and jeans will elevate the look and keep you warm.

-Next up, see our guide to the key trends for winter 2020.
+This post was published at an earlier time and has since been updated.
+Next up, see our guide to the key trends for winter 2021.